FlowFuse/website/src/blog/2023/03/why-should-you-node-red-function-nodes.md

 4. Community Support: Standard Node-RED nodes have a large and active community, providing support and resources for users.
 This can make it easier to find solutions to common problems and share knowledge with others.

-5. Compatibility: Standard Node-RED nodes are compatible with all versions of Node-RED, making it easier to migrate flows between different environments.
+5. Compatibility: Standard Node-RED nodes are usually compatible with all versions of Node-RED, making it easier to migrate flows between different environments.

 Conclusion:

-In conclusion, the decision to use function nodes in Node-RED ultimately depends on your specific needs and preferences.
-While function nodes offer a high degree of customization and flexibility, they may not be necessary for all users.
-Some users may prefer the simplicity and ease of use provided by standard Node-RED nodes, which require no programming knowledge and are easy to understand.

 Function nodes are particularly useful for users with programming experience who need to perform complex tasks in their flows.
 They offer a wide range of possibilities, from data manipulation to integration with external APIs.
 Additionally, function nodes can be more performant than using multiple nodes to achieve the same result, which can be beneficial for users who need to optimise their flows for speed.